Darktwine/Blockchain-Library-Management-System/README.md

 8) Switch to node 1 and call get_book GET method.
 Should recieve a message with the encrypted book.
 However, should not be able to access the book key.

 9) Switch to node 3 and call get_book_key GET method.
 Should receive the key to decrypt the book.
 However, should not be able to access the encrypted book.
 Same for node 4.

+10) Now that node 1 has the encrypted book, it will give node 2 the request id.
+Call send_request_id_for_validation POST method.

+11) Switch over to node 2, who should now be able to access the request id through get_request_id GET method.

+12) Node 2 can validate this request id by comparing it to the other nodes in the network.
+Call validate_request_id POST, which will run the request id through the proof system and check for consensus of greater than 50% for nodes that validate it.
+If successful, will return a success message.
+If failed, will return a failure to achieve consensus message.

+13) If the request id is valid, node 2 can give node 1 the book key for decryption.
+Call send_book_key_for_validation POST method.

+14) Switch to node 1, and can get the key by calling book_key GET method.
+Can decrypt the book by calling thedecrypt_book POST, checking if the key is valid as the value of book id should equal the decrypted book.
+If successful, will return a message saying the book has been decrypted.

+15) Can also check book key with other nodes in the network through validate_book_key POST method, calling proof and consensus.

+16) Finally since node 1 has the request id, the book key, and is also the original sender of the request, it can mine the transaction to add to the block.
+Note that no other node in the network can mine the transaction.
+If they try to do so, it will fail.
+Call mine_transaction POST method containing the sender address, the request id and book key.
+This will add the transaction to the block and it will be included in the blockchain.
+When this is done, the data for requests and keys are reset.

+17) On any node in the network, can call get_chain GET method to view the entire chain, including the newly added transaction.
+This method is available for every node on the network and should all contain the exact same information.